 Since the middle of the 19th century, armies began using military khaki to reduce visibility from a distance.
 The British dyed their white uniforms with coffee, tea, and ink, resulting in the lighter brown shade known as khaki.
 However, brightly colored military uniforms still dominated going into World War I. With the development of long-range rifles, it quickly became apparent that the ability to hide during combat would be increasingly important.

-Compared to the first world war, WWII camouflage was utilized more heavily to conceal weapons, tanks, and other vehicles as aerial attacks became more prevalent.
-In fact, visual deception, as opposed to concealment, was another important warfare tactic.
-Similar to the British Dazzle paintings, allied military officials relied on tricking their adversaries into making inaccurate judgements and decisions regarding an object’s importance or the position/strength of their units.
+Compared to the first World War, WWII utilized camouflage more heavily to conceal weapons, tanks, and other vehicles as aerial attacks became more prevalent.
+Visual deception, as opposed to concealment, was another important warfare tactic.
+Similar to the British “Dazzle” paintings, allied military officials relied on tricking their adversaries into making inaccurate judgments and decisions regarding an object’s importance or the position/strength of their units.

 Digital Camouflage: The Disruptive Pattern

 Digital camouflage provides a disruptive pattern effect by helping armies remain unseen from a distance.
 Although adopted by most national militaries today, the digital patterns were first developed during World War II, when Johann Georg Otto Schick combined micro- and macro-patterns in one design.